akhilprs/EagleUserbot/README.md

  Before Deployment, Pls make sure that you have enabled two step verification.

- Never Share your String Session, avoid sharing your String Session even someone is saying they are from Telegram.
- Please be aware Telegram never ask for string session.
  Fork at your own risk,
  if you do any mistake that result into account ban then I will not be responsible anymore.
 Watch tutorials if you are new.